Health and fitness tips to make the most of your sober month!

 Celebrate your success

 Making changes to your lifestyle can be difficult so it’s good to reward yourself with something if you are making progress.
-Find some ways to celebrate success that don’t involve alcohol – a great habit to get into for the rest of the year too, not just October.
+Find some ways to celebrate success that don’t involve alcohol – a great habit to get into for the rest of the year too.

 Remember why you’re going sober